LAWRENCE, Kan. (AP) -- - Expectations never change at Kansas.

 ''There's as much hype around this year as any,'' Self said, ''and it's a large part because of the unknown.
 We've had other good players and other good teams returning.
 This team hasn't proven itself at all.
 But the unknown of having a good recruiting class has everyone pretty excited.''

 McLemore averaged more than 16 points during his only season at Kansas, while Withey rewrote the record books when it came to blocked shots.
-But after reaching the national title game two years ago, the Jayhawks took a step backward last season.
+But after reaching the national title game two years ago, the Jayhawks went 31-6 and took a step backward last season.

 Sure, they shared the regular-season Big 12 title with Kansas State, and then ran roughshod through the league tournament.
 But they were ousted by Michigan in overtime the second weekend of the NCAA tournament, a frustrating end to what had been a solid season.